Do you want to know more about core web vitals?

 To do this, go to your Search Console and select the property you want to check.

 Then, click on “Experience” and “Core Web Vitals.”

 The data comes from the Chrome user experience report.

 Here, you’ll see a list of your pages and their core web vitals scores.

-And you can use this information to improve your pages.
+And you can use this information to fix any issues.

 How Can You Improve Core Web Vitals?

-There are a few ways you can improve the user experience on your website:
+There are a few things you can do to improve the user experience on your website:

 - Optimize your images

 Optimize Your Images